steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 > So, this is not necessary my company's opinion.

 In a couple of articles (see, e.g.: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %})), I have already explained that I am currently working at a corporate start-up.
-The company started in 2021 to build a platform for booking car services online based on a modern product and development approach such as agile development processes and a Cloud-native platform ([HUK-Autoserivce](https://www.huk-autoservice.de), see also: [this article about our deployment concepts]({% post_url 2022-10-13-with-four-key-metrics-towards-development-excellence %})).
+The company started in 2021 to build an application for booking car services online based on a modern product and development approach such as agile development processes and a Cloud-native platform ([HUK-Autoserivce](https://www.huk-autoservice.de), see also: [this article about our deployment concepts]({% post_url 2022-10-13-with-four-key-metrics-towards-development-excellence %})).
 Although we have started in 2021, our journey is still not finished as our vision is bigger.

 Thereby, my company and its challenges are by far not special.